-Levomekol is a topical ointment widely used for treating burns, cuts, open wounds, and infected skin.
+Levomekol is a topical balm widely used for supporting burns, cuts, open wounds, and irritated skin.
 It’s also effective against acne and various types of rashes.
-Thanks to its well-balanced formula and clinically proven results, Levomekol remains one of the most trusted products in home first aid kits.
+Thanks to its well-balanced formula and proven results, Levomekol remains one of the most trusted products in home first aid kits.

 What Is Levomekol Used For?

-This ointment is intended for external use when the skin is damaged and there’s inflammation or infection.
+This balm is intended for external use when the skin is damaged and there’s irritation.
 It’s commonly used for:

 - cuts, scrapes, and small open wounds (including purulent ones)